Indicator Functions: Distilling the Information from Gaussian Random Fields: Conclusion

 \section{Conclusion}

 In summary, when the parameter of interest is the amplitude of the power spectrum, it is straightforward to calculate the total Fisher information contained in an $n$-point Gaussian field.

 However, this information is not evenly distributed among the $n$ cells; rather, certain densities are more information-rich than others.
 Using indicator functions to select the cells in a given density bin, we can calculate the amount of information (on the power-spectrum amplitude) in the indicator correlation function $\xi_I$ for a given separation distance $r$.
-Upon doing so, we find that we obtain the most information by considering cells with high absolute density contrast, as long as the survey contains enough such cells ($N_1 \sim 100$).
+Upon doing so, we find that we obtain the most information by considering cells with high absolute density contrast, as long as the survey contains enough such cells ($N_1$ of order of magnitude $100$, for the $60$--$80h^{-1}$-Mpc distance bin we considered).
 For typical surveys one can even find density bins for which the indicator correlation function $\xi_I(r)$ contains more information than the full correlation function $\xi(r)$ (at a specified separation distance $r$), simply because indicator function analysis weights the cells in a more-nearly optimal manner.

 Although this work focuses on Gaussian fields (and has not attempted to address discrete sampling), future work will seek to extend these results to more realistic distributions.
 We conclude that indicator function analysis is a promising strategy for extracting maximal information from cosmological survey data.